Russia strikes near Ukrainian capital; port city under siege

 “We came to my brother’s (place), all of us together.
 The women and children went underground, and then some mortar struck that building,” she said.
 “We were trapped underground, and two children died.
 No one was able to save them.”

-Meanwhile, French and German leaders spoke Saturday with Russian President Vladimir Putin in a failed attempt to reach a cease-fire.
-According to the Kremlin, Putin laid out terms for ending the war, including Ukraine’s demilitarization and its ceding of territory, among other demands.

-Ukraine’s military said Saturday that Russian forces captured Mariupol’s eastern outskirts, tightening the armed squeeze on the strategic port.
-Taking Mariupol and other ports on the Azov Sea could allow Russia to establish a land corridor to Crimea, which it seized from Ukraine in 2014.
+“When I woke up in the morning, everything was covered in smoke, everything was dark.
+We don’t know who is shooting and where,” resident Serhy Protsenko said as he walked through his neighborhood.
+Explosions sounded in the distance.
+“We don’t have any radio or information.”

+Some Irpin residents sheltered in a pitch-dark basement, unsure where they could go or how they would get food if they left.
+Others toted luggage over planks laid across a waterway where a bridge had been damaged.

-Zelenskyy encouraged his people to keep up their resistance, which many analysts said has prevented the rapid offensive and military victory the Kremlin likely expected while planning to invade Russia’s ex-Soviet neighbor.
+Zelenskyy encouraged his people to keep up their resistance, which many analysts said has prevented the rapid military victory the Kremlin likely expected.

-“The fact that the whole Ukrainian people resist these invaders has already gone down in history, but we do not have the right to let up our defense, no matter how difficult it may be for us,” he said.
-Later Saturday, Zelenskyy reported that 1,300 Ukrainian soldiers have died in fighting since the Feb.
-24 start of the Russian invasion.
+“The fact that the whole Ukrainian people resist these invaders has already gone down in history, but we do not have the right to let up our defense, no matter how difficult it may be,” he said.
+Later Saturday, Zelenskyy reported that 1,300 Ukrainian soldiers had died since the Russian invasion began Feb.
+24.

-Zelenskyy also accused Russia of employing “a new stage of terror” with the alleged kidnapping the mayor of Melitopol, a city 192 kilometers (119 miles) west of Mariupol.
+Zelenskyy also accused Russia of detaining the mayor of Melitopol, a city 192 kilometers (119 miles) west of Mariupol.
 After residents of the occupied city demonstrated for the mayor’s release Saturday, the Ukrainian leader called on Russian forces to heed the calls.

 “Please hear in Moscow!”
 Zelenskyy said.
 “Another protest against Russian troops, against attempts to bring the city to its knees.”

-In multiple areas around the capital, artillery barrages sent residents scurrying for shelter as air raid sirens wailed.
-Britain’s Defense Ministry said Russian ground forces that had been massed north of Kyiv for most of the war had edged to within 25 kilometers (15 miles) of the city center and spread out, likely to support an attempted encirclement.
+In multiple areas around Kyiv, artillery barrages sent residents scurrying for shelter as air raid sirens wailed.
+Britain’s Defense Ministry said Russian forces that had been massed north of the capital had edged to within 25 kilometers (15 miles) of the city center and spread out, likely to support an attempted encirclement.

-As artillery pounded Kyiv’s northwestern outskirts, black and white columns of smoke rose southwest of the capital after a strike on an ammunition depot in the town of Vasylkiv caused hundreds of small explosions.
-A frozen food warehouse just outside the capital also was struck in an apparent effort to target Kyiv’s food supply.
+Ukraine’s defense ministry said Saturday that seven people in a convoy of people fleeing from Peremoha, about 20 kilometers (12 miles) northeast of Kyiv, were killed when Russian forces fired on the group.

-Ukraine’s military and volunteer forces have been preparing for an all-out assault.
+Ukraine’s military and volunteer forces have been preparing for an all-out assault on the capital.
 Kyiv Mayor Vitali Klitschko said Thursday that about 2 million people, half the metropolitan area’s inhabitants, had left and that “every street, every house … is being fortified.”

-Zelenskyy said Saturday that Russia would need to carpet-bomb the Ukrainian capital and kill its residents to take the city.
+Zelenskyy said Saturday that Russia would need to carpet-bomb Kyiv and kill its residents to take the city.

 “They will come here only if they kill us all,” he said.
 “If that is their goal, let them come.”

-Putin held a 90-minute call with French President Emmanuel Macron and German Chancellor Olaf Scholz on Saturday.
-Putin spoke about “issues related to agreements under discussion to implement the Russian demands” for ending the war, the Kremlin said without providing details.
+Meanwhile, French and German leaders spoke Saturday with Russian President Vladimir Putin in a failed attempt to reach a cease-fire.
+According to the Kremlin, Putin laid out terms for ending the war.
 For ending hostilities, Moscow has demanded that Ukraine drop its bid to join NATO and adopt a neutral status; acknowledge the Russian sovereignty over Crimea, which it annexed from Ukraine in 2014; recognize the independence of separatist regions in the country’s east; and agree to demilitarize.

+In a 90-minute call with French President Emmanuel Macron and German Chancellor Olaf Scholz on Saturday, Putin spoke about “issues related to agreements under discussion to implement the Russian demands” for ending the war, the Kremlin said without providing details.

 Zelenskyy told Israeli Prime Minister Naftali Bennett on Saturday that he would be open to meeting Putin in Jerusalem to discuss an end to the war, but that there would first have to be a cease-fire.
 Bennett recently met in Moscow with Putin, who has ignored previous offers of talks from Zelenskyy.